 Therefore, remaining calm during a crisis is often the greatest gift you can give to yourself, your family, and the community.

-So, here’s the big question: Are you spreading fear/panic or calm about COVID-19?
+So, here’s the big question: Are you spreading fear/panic/anger or calm about COVID-19 and everything else?

 Don’t get me wrong, being afraid when there is a real danger is essential because it can save our lives.
 However, there is a difference in being appropriately afraid and being stuck in a state of panic.
 It’s different because panic feeds on itself and causes us to see threats that don’t exist.